rails/rails/guides/source/action_mailer_basics.md

     respond_to do |format|
       if @user.save
-        # Tell the UserMailer to send a welcome Email after save
+        # Tell the UserMailer to send a welcome email after save
         UserMailer.welcome_email(@user).deliver

         format.html { redirect_to(@user, notice: 'User was successfully created.') }